 Be sure to check the web for other users’ experiences using any provider you’re considering for use behind the Great Firewall.

-ExpressVPN (full review here) offers an excellent history of service from behind the Great Firewall of China.
-I have used it a number of times while in China, and each time it has worked well, allowing me to access Gmail, Facebook, Twitter and a number of other services usually blocked by the Chinese government.
+NordVPN (full review here) offers an excellent history of service from behind the Great Firewall of China.
+I have used it a number of times while in China, and each time it has worked well, allowing me to access Gmail, Facebook, Twitter, and a number of other services usually blocked by the Chinese government.

 This provider does zero logging of your online activities while connected to the service.
 What this means is that neither the government nor any content providers can get their hands on records of your online activities, because there are none.
 This means you’re safe from being prosecuted for any of your online activities.
 Their connections are reliably fast and trouble-free.